DANS-KNAW/easy-sword2/docs/index.md

 DESCRIPTION
 -----------

-EASY SWORD v2 Deposit Service
+EASY SWORD v2 Deposit Service.

+See the [SWORD2 documentation pages](http://swordapp.org/sword-v2/sword-v2-specifications/
+) for documentation of the HTTP interface.

 ARGUMENTS